Ddmnetso/Premier-League-Seasons-Data/README.md

-# Premier-League-Win-Loss-Data
+# Premier-League-Seasonal-Data
-Report on win/loss ratio of various Premier Leage teams from years 1993-2023
+Report on win/loss ratio ,average goals per season, total goals scored per season of various Premier Leage teams from years 1993-2024.
 # Overview
-This Power BI report provides a comprehensive analysis of the win/loss ratios for Premier League teams across each season from 1992/1993 to 2022/2023.
+This Power BI report evaluates the following:
+Question: Has scoring distribution changed over the last 20 seasons?
+Hypothesis: The modern era produces more goals due to tactical evolution.
+Implication: Offensive playstyle trend; relevant for betting models, fantasy sports valuation, etc.
 The report is designed to offer insights into team performance over time, allowing users to compare and contrast the success rates of different teams throughout the history of the Premier League.

 # Data Source